 The cryptocurrency is seen as a cheaper alternative in Sub-Saharan Africa as opposed to the high cost of the existing financial transactions.

 A jumped in monthly crypto transfer rate to over 55% and under $10,000 to reach $316m, according to blockchain forensic and research group Chainalysis, demonstrate the high volume of crypto-related transfers in Nigeria, South Africa, and Kenya.
+The best way to invest in cryptocurrency is bitcoin revolution platform.

 “By joining forces with Uhuru, we can unlock more options for our African users, many of whom are held back by restrictions of traditional financial systems, so we’re making crypto more accessible as a real-world payment method.”